Skip to contents

 Number of nearest analogs to return per focal location for kNN selection modes.
 Required when select is "knn_geog" or "knn_clim"; must be NULL for select = "all".

-Weighting function for matches, used only when stat includes "sum_weights" or "mean_weights".
+Kernel decay function for weighting matches, used only when stat includes a weighted aggregation ("sum_weights", "mean_weights", "weighted_sum", "weighted_mean", "ess", "regression", or "tabulate").
 One of:

 theta